Schedule a Free Consultation

 Understanding Teenage Anxiety Symptoms & Signs

 Anxiety in teenagers can manifest in different ways.
 There could be irritability, excess worry about things school work, social interactions, the way they look, or future events.
 This may result in withdrawal from friends or family, a drop in academic performance, or general behavioral changes.
-Your teen may also face physical symptoms like an upset stomach, racing heart, or muscle tension.
+Your teen may also face physical symptoms of anxiety like an upset stomach, racing heart, or muscle tension.

 Make your home a safe space for your teenager to express their feelings.
 Open communication is huge here, if they feel like they can’t express themselves, it can make the anxiety worse.
 Even if you think their worries are a little “silly”, listen to them and be empathetic.
 These are very real stressors for them.
 Saying something like ” I hear you, that must be really hard” can go a long way.